-Aircraft configurations in EAA’s Learjet 45 air ambulances means that patients have more space and allow for the comfortable transportation of patients weighing up to 170kg.
+Our Learjet 45 air ambulances are uniquely configured to provide additional space, accommodating the comfortable transportation of patients weighing up to 170kg.

-One of the main problems with transporting overweight patients has been the challenge of loading them into the aircraft.
-The Learjet 45 air ambulances allows for the diagonal loading of patients with a maximum should-hip diameter of 73 cm (29 inches).
+A significant challenge in transporting overweight patients is their safe boarding onto the aircraft.
+The Learjet 45 air ambulances have innovatively addressed this by allowing diagonal loading for patients with a maximum shoulder-hip diameter of 73 cm (29 inches).

 Once aboard, overweight patients often prefer an upright seating position to facilitate easier breathing.
 This is crucial as many obese patients exhibit increased metabolic basal rates, leading to higher oxygen consumption and pronounced breathing.